 Crew (member): A crew member is someone who actively and continuously assists a rider/team in any function for a specified period of time.
 Crew members must be officially registered.
-Riders in three-person & TTT teams can assist crew members in driving the escort vehicles during the race.
+Riders in two-person, four-person & six-person teams can assist crew members in driving the escort vehicles during the race.